milonmaze/privacy-terms-observatory/usa.experian.com/login/publicPrivacyPolicy.md

 We use your personal information to:

 Verify your identity and provide you the products and services you request.
-Depending on the information you provide and the products or services you select, your personal information is also used to provide you with identity protection services, enable applications for credit, loans, insurance, and to access and monitor information you've asked for;
+Depending on the information you provide and the products or services you select, your personal information is also used to provide you with identity protection services, enable applications for credit, loans, insurance, bill negotiation services, and to access and monitor information you've asked for;
 Send credit, score, identity protection, and transactional alerts to the e-mail, mobile device, and/or phone number you provide;
 Send important information to you relating to your account, the Site, our Terms and Conditions, and our policies.
 Inform you of products, services, and promotions that may be of interest to you unless you have requested that we do not send you marketing and promotional communications;